 Preparing Your Smoker and Fire

-After 1 hour at the refrigerator, you are getting ready to start smoking a chuck roast.
+After 1 hour at the refrigerator, you are getting ready to start smoking.

 Start preparing your smoker by starting the fire.
 It is recommended to start the fire with charcoal.
 Once the coals have started to turn gray, then add a couple of pieces of wood.

-We are suggesting hickory for smoking a chuck roast.
-The hickory is a strong wood to smoke with, and will complement the flavor of the smoked chuck roast nicely.
+We are suggesting hickory because it is a strong wood to smoke with, and will complement the flavor of the roast nicely.
 A stronger wood such as mesquite burns fast and hot, and light fruit woods won’t have as much of a flavor impact on this cut of beef.
-Pecan or post oak are also good woods to use for smoking a chuck roast.
+Pecan or post oak are also good woods to use for this recipe.

-The recommended temperature for smoking your chuck roast is going to be 225°F - 250°F. Once your smoker temperature is there, and your cooking space is adequately filled with smoke, deliver your chuck roast to begin smoking.
+The recommended temperature is going to be 225°F - 250°F. Once your smoker temperature is there, and your cooking space is adequately filled with smoke, deliver your roast cut to begin smoking.

 Ideally you have a thermometer located on the smoker that is close to the cooking surface.
-This lets you know exactly what temperature your smoked chuck roast is cooking consistently at.
+This lets you know exactly what temperature your meat is cooking consistently at.

-You also want the smoked chuck roast as far away from the fire box as possible to avoid any damage that a flare up could cause.
+You also want the meat as far away from the fire box as possible to avoid any damage that a flare up could cause.
 Watch and regulate the temperature in the fire pit with the damper and the chimney cover.